codatio/codat-docs/docs/lending/enhanced-financials/overview.md

 That's it!
 The Enhanced Profit and Loss and Enhanced Balance Sheet will return the updated category for the accounts going forward.

 </details>

----

-## Endpoints

-### Enhanced Profit and Loss Accounts

-`GET /companies/{companyId}/reports/enhancedProfitAndLoss/accounts`

-The Enhanced Profit and Loss Accounts endpoint returns a list of categorized accounts that appear on a company’s Profit and Loss.
-It also includes a balance per the financial statement date.

-Codat suggests a category for each account automatically, but you can [change it](#categorize-accounts) to a more suitable one.

-Explore the _Enhanced Profit and Loss Accounts_ endpoint in our [Lending API reference](/lending-api#/operations/get-companies-companyId-reports-enhancedProfitAndLoss-accounts).

-### Enhanced Balance Sheet Accounts

-`GET /companies/{companyId}/reports/enhancedBalanceSheet/accounts`

-The Enhanced Balance Sheet Accounts endpoint returns a list of categorized accounts that appear on a company’s Balance Sheet along with a balance per financial statement date.

-Codat suggests a category for each account automatically, but you can [change it](#categorize-accounts) to a more suitable one.

-Explore the _Enhanced Balance Sheet Accounts_ endpoint in our [Lending API reference](/lending-api#/operations/get-companies-companyId-reports-enhancedBalanceSheet-accounts).